aaronottinger/aaronottinger.github.io/classes/digitaltechandecology/dice3910syllabus.md

 #### DISCUSSIONS (10 points ea. / 20% total)

 Each week will be a discussion question for you to explore.
-These should be 150+ words and will be due by midnight Saturday of each week.
-I would like you to then comment on two of your peer’s postings by midnight on Sunday.
-We will discuss these in class during the next in class meeting.
+These should be 100+ words.
+I would like you to then comment on two of your peer’s postings.
+Your post AND your comments should be submitted by the due date, so please don’t wait until the last minute (your classmates need something to comment on!).
+Activities conducted in class fall under the same heading because they will always be collaborative endeavors.
+While your task might not be a written post, these assignments will still ask you to engage with your classmates’ contributions.

-#### PROGRESS REPORTS (10 points each/ 10%)

-Students will be asked to submit a progress report every other week (4 total) with respect to their particular task(s) or job for the FINAL PROJECT.
-These can be short reports that simply detail what you have accomplished (or attempted to accomplish) in the last week or so.
-In each case, students will be asked to provide some kind of evidence for their progress.
-In many cases, this evidence can be a screenshot of something you’re doing on your computer (it must be legible).
-In addition, students will be asked to submit how many hours they have spent working on the project, so it is highly recommended that students maintain a log of their hours.

-Progress reports are important because you will have to account for your contribution to the FINAL PROJECT at the end of the class.
-These reports will help you to make a case for your contribution.

-#### Quizzes (5-20 points each / 10%)
+#### SHORT ASSIGNMENTS (20 points each / 25%)

-Normally our classes avoid quizzes, but because DICE4040 includes many skills acquisition lessons, perhaps the most effective way to test these skills is through short quizzes.
-These are not meant to “stump” students.
-While there might be the occasional multiple-choice question, these quizzes are really intended to get students thinking with and applying the skills lessons, so you are more likely to be asked to sketch a design, outline a model, or create a chart.
+These smaller assignments will help you scaffold the kind of information and research you need for MAJOR ASSIGNMENTS (below).
+Sometimes, we will share these assignments through a discussion board, but they are different from “DISCUSSION BOARD” assignments.
+The purpose of sharing them through discussion boards is simply to get some feedback, not to spark debate.
+These assignments will also ask you to go above and beyond understanding and/or responding to the assigned essays for that week.
+Short assignments might include an experiment, a creative project, or possibly a draft of a larger research paper.

-#### FINAL PROJECT (up to 300 points / 40%)
+#### MAJOR ASSIGNMENTS (100 points each / 40%)

-The Final Project will be a collaborative effort.
-It will include a proposal (first draft and final draft), usability testing questions and revisions, testing, the interpretation of data, project recommendations, the final deliverable (i.e. a report, wireframes, prototypes, and so forth), the presentation to the community partner, and a final summary of your contribution, which will be similar to a typical progress report.
-Many of these assignments will be submitted on discussion boards, but they will be labeled as “FINAL PROJECT.”
-Students will all receive the same grade for the final deliverable and the group presentation; for everything else they will receive an individual score.
-The final project will conclude with an email to the community partner, which will thank them for the opportunity and provide access to deliverables (a link or compressed file).
+We will have three MAJOR ASSIGNMENTS this term.

+##### Module 1: The Historical Conditions of Digital Cultures and Ecology

+Based on our readings and your own personal experiences, what is one major historical contribution to the present-day relationship between ecology and digital tech/culture (e.g. privacy & surveillance, algorithmic bias, data storage, conflict minerals, exploited labor, and so forth)?
+To answer this question, students will write a medium-sized essay that draws on course readings, personal experience, and/or basic research (newspaper & magazine articles, are a good source for this assignment).
+Our mission is to understand how history sets up the conditions that foster current ecodigital divides.

+##### Module 2: Owning the Rhetoric of Responsibility: An Advertisement and Rhetorical Analysis

+In the second Major Assignment, students will explore the relationship between digital tech/cultures and ecology by making an advertisement for a present-day tech company, accompanied by a short rhetorical analysis of your advertisement.
+This assignment is really designed to help us understand how visual and linguistic modalities can convince us that tech companies and their products somehow operate “outside” of ecological systems.
+The question is, is it possible to actually own the rhetoric of responsibility, or must responsibility always be consigned to a disingenuous performance of “technoliberalism” (Smith)?

+##### Module 3: Tentacular Designs for the Future

+The final Major Assignment, our crowning achievement, will be a multimodal, multimedial, multigenric, and even multispecies story about a more just and sustainable future.
+This storytelling exercise might take the form of a graphic novel, a short film, a video game, or some other art object that combines various elements.
+This story will like go beyond “mere entertainment.”
+As many of the examples we will examine demonstrate, tentacular storytelling is about sharing, responsibility, and perhaps, preparedness.
+Sharing with and responsibility to whom, and preparedness for what, will depend on the story you tell.

-#### REFLECTIONS (10 points each / 15% total)
+#### REFLECTIONS (10 points each / 10% total)

-Following different weeks and sections, we will submit reflective essays.
-At 15% of your grade, these reflections are very important.
+Following each module, we will submit reflective essays.
+At 10% of your grade, these reflections are very important.
 They should demonstrate an understanding of the outcomes fulfilled.
 Additionally, students will reflect on how the skills acquired in class will apply outside of class.
 Last, and most important, students can use these reflections to discuss how they feel about their research, their findings, and how it all relates to their world and the world at large.
 Students are encouraged here to make connections, to course materials, to previous or simultaneous classes, as well as current events.

 ### Grade Scale (screen reader friendly)